-If you are interested in data entry, you’ll find all the information you need here, including a list of the best online data entry jobs today.
+If you are interested in data entry as a side hustle, a part-time job, or a full-time job, you’ll find all the information you need here, including a list of the best online data entry jobs today.

 How Do Data Entry Jobs Work?

-How Can I Do Data Entry From Home?
+How Can I Do Data Entry Work From Home?

-All you need to get started is a few basic skills alongside some software and equipment you probably already have.
+To get started in your data entry career, you’ll need a few basic skills and some software and equipment you probably already have:

-The most advanced skill you’ll need is the ability to type quickly.
-If you’re considering transcription this will be particularly important since you ‘ll get paid per audio minute – the faster you type, the more you earn.
+- Fast Typing: The most advanced skill you’ll need is the ability to type quickly.
+If you’re considering transcribing audio or video this will be particularly important since you‘ll get paid per audio minute – the faster you type, the more you earn.

 And that’s about it – if you can tick these things off the list, you’re good to go.

-Here are the top data entry jobs that allow you to work from home:
+Here are the top data entry jobs and platforms that allow you to work from home: